The complete $10$-tetrahedra census of orientable cusped hyperbolic $3$-manifolds: Applications

 }

 Out of the $21$ manifolds in \cref{eq:norm-fail}, the following $9$ were confirmed to not fiber over $S^1$, as their twisted Alexander polynomials are not monic:

-For the remaining $\num{143898}$ manifolds whose Thurston norms were successfully computed, we numerically computed their twisted Alexander polynomials of all $\SL(2,\mathbb{C})$-lifts.
+For the remaining $\numprint{143898}$ manifolds whose Thurston norms were successfully computed, we numerically computed their twisted Alexander polynomials of all $\SL(2,\mathbb{C})$-lifts.
 After taking the maximum degrees, we found that \cref{eq:twisted} is an equality for all of them.

-\subsection{Homology \texorpdfstring{$3$}{3}-spheres and the L-space conjecture}
+\subsection{Homology 3-spheres and the L-space conjecture}

-The L-space conjecture asserts that for an irreducible $\mathbb{Q}$-homology $3$-sphere $Y$, the following are equivalent: \begin{alphaenumerate} \item $\pi_1(Y)$ is left-orderable; \item $Y$ has non-minimal Heegard Floer homology; \item $Y$ admits a taut foliation. \end{alphaenumerate} The equivalence of (a) and (b) was proposed by Boyer, Gordon and Waston in \cite{BGW:Lspace}.
-The equivalence of (b) and (c) was asked by Ozsv\'ath and Szab\'o in \cite{OS:holomorphic} after they proved that (c) implies (b), and upgraded to a conjecture by A. Juh\'asz in \cite{Juh:HF}.
-For $\mathbb{Z}$-homology spheres, Calegari and Dunfield proved in \cite{CD:lamination} that (c) implies (a).
+The L-space conjecture asserts that for an irreducible $\mathbb{Q}$-homology $3$-sphere $Y$, the following are equivalent: \begin{alphaenumerate} \item $\pi_1(Y)$ is left-orderable; \item $Y$ has non-minimal Heegaard Floer homology; \item $Y$ admits a taut foliation. \end{alphaenumerate} The equivalence of (a) and (b) was proposed by Boyer, Gordon and Watson \cite{BGW:Lspace}.
+The equivalence of (b) and (c) was asked by Ozsv\'ath and Szab\'o \cite{OS:holomorphic} after they proved that (c) implies (b), and upgraded to a conjecture by A. Juh\'asz \cite{Juh:HF}.
+For $\mathbb{Z}$-homology spheres, Calegari and Dunfield \cite{CD:lamination} proved that (c) implies (a).

-Dunfield showed in \cite{Dunfield:Lspace} that the L-space conjecture holds on at least $62.2\%$ of $\num{307301}$ hyperbolic $\mathbb{Q}$-homology $3$-spheres, obtained by Dehn fillings on orientable $1$-cusped hyperbolic $3$-manifolds in censuses of at most $9$ tetrahedra.
+Dunfield \cite{Dunfield:Lspace} showed that the L-space conjecture holds on at least $62.2\%$ of $\numprint{307301}$ hyperbolic $\mathbb{Q}$-homology $3$-spheres, obtained by Dehn fillings on orientable $1$-cusped hyperbolic $3$-manifolds in censuses of at most $9$ tetrahedra.
 It was conjectured in \cite{Dunfield:Lspace} that these are precisely the filled manifolds from those censuses with lengths of systoles being at least $0.2$.

-While there are infinitely many hyperbolic $\mathbb{Q}$-homology $3$-spheres obtained by Dehn fillings on a finite set of orientable $1$-cusped hyperbolic $3$-manifolds, a finite list is obtained if we bound the list by the length of systoles, i.e. the shortest geodesics, from below, as the following result was shown by Hodgson and Kerckhoff in \cite{HK:universal}: \begin{lemma}[Hodgson \& Kerckhoff] Let $\overline{M}$ be a compact orientable $3$-manifold with torus boundary whose interior $M$ is hyperbolic, and $\alpha$ be a slope on $\partial\overline{M}$.
+While there are infinitely many hyperbolic $\mathbb{Q}$-homology $3$-spheres obtained by Dehn fillings on a finite set of orientable $1$-cusped hyperbolic $3$-manifolds, a finite list is obtained if we bound the list by the length of systoles, i.e. the shortest geodesics, from below, as the following result was shown by Hodgson and Kerckhoff \cite{HK:universal}: \begin{lemma}[Hodgson \& Kerckhoff] Let $\overline{M}$ be a compact orientable $3$-manifold with torus boundary whose interior $M$ is hyperbolic, and $\alpha$ be a slope on $\partial\overline{M}$.
 If $M(\alpha)$ is hyperbolic with systole length at least $0.163$, then the normalized length of $\alpha$ is no more than $7.515$. \end{lemma} Here, the \textit{normalized length} of $\alpha$ is the length of $\alpha$ divided by the area of $\partial(M\setminus N)$.